algolia/actions/README.md

 ### `on.pull_request`

-- Triggered on all local PRs, not PRs from forks
+- Triggered on all PRs, local and from forks
 - Executed on the head of the PR
-- Has full write access to the repository
+- Local PRs have write access, fork PRs only have read access

 ### `on.pull_request_target`

-- Triggered on all PRs, including PRs from forks
+- Triggered on all PRs, local and from forks
-- Executed on the base branch of the PR, not the head
+- Executed on the base of the PR, not the head
-- Has full write access to the repository
+- Has full write access to the repository (but should be considered INSECURE, and it's your responsibility to checkout or not the PR code)
-- Should be considered INSECURE by default, as it allow potential execution of untrusted external code

 [Keeping your GitHub Actions and workflows secure Part 1: Preventing pwn requests](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/)